Having an employee reward and recognition platform is the single best thing you can do for your company.

 Get the employees onboard

 The success behind the R&R program lies in how well the program is taken on by the workforce.
-Make employees aware of the program, how to use it, the benefits, and encourage them to utilize it on a day to day basis.
+Make employees aware of the program, use it, the benefits, and encourage them to utilize it on a day-to-day basis.